jpbranson/goodsite/content/about.md

 ## Experience

 ### Mississippi Office of the State Public Defender
+June 2019 – present
+* *Data Analysis Consultant* impact of [House Bill 585](https://www.pewtrusts.org/~/media/assets/2014/09/pspp_mississippi_2014_corrections_justice_reform.pdf) criminal justice reforms
+  - Presented visualizations and key insights, working in close collaboration with State Public Defender
+  - Provided technical support (querying, validating, and visualizing) to the Marshall Project for research on gang control and violent crime in state prisons
+  - Performed exploratory and ad-hoc data analysis to assess potential impacts of criminal justice reforms passed in 2014
+  - Evaluated regression, time series, and spatial (GIS) statistical models in R with accompanying visualizations and interpretations
+  - Constructed novel datasets for MDOC daily prison population using R and [tabulizer](https://cran.r-project.org/web/packages/tabulizer/vignettes/tabulizer.html)
+  - Imported, cleaned, and validated circuit criminal case history with PEER data from FY 2010-2018 (>300,000 rows) using R

+### Mississippi Office of the State Public Defender
 April – Aug.
 2016

 * *Data analyst intern* on [Caseload Standards Project](http://www.ospd.ms.gov/Task%20Force/ASSESSMENT%20OF%20CASELOADS%20IN%20STATE%20AND%20LOCAL%20INDIGENT%20DEFENSE%20SYSTEMS%20IN%20MISSISSIPPI%20-%20Dec%202016.pdf)